woodser/monero-java/README.md

 # Monero Java Library

-This project is a library for using Monero wallets and daemons in Java using RPC and JNI bindings to [Monero Core](https://github.com/monero-project/monero).
+This project is a library for using a Monero wallet and daemon in Java using RPC and JNI bindings to [Monero Core](https://github.com/monero-project/monero).

 In addition, this project conforms to an [API specification](https://github.com/monero-ecosystem/monero-java/blob/master/monero-spec.pdf) intended to be intuitive, robust, and for long-term use in the Monero project.